pasqal-io/Pasqal_Hackathon_Feb25_Team_03/README.md

 # Pasqal Challenge

 ## Introduction
-We aim to solve the problem of creating M bus lines each with P bus stops in a city with a total number of N stops.
+We aim to solve the problem of creating M bus lines, each with P bus stops in a city with a total number of N stops.
 We consider the following:

 1. Distances are not symmetric (in general, $d(A,B) \neq d(B,A)$).
 2. Bus stops are set based on social and demographic factors.
-3. The number of bus stops per line, as well as the number of lines are hyperparameters of the problem.
+3. The number of bus stops per line, as well as the number of lines, are hyperparameters of the problem.

 As the distances between stops are not symmetric, we can define the binary variables as